quaive/quaive.manual/en/workspaces/workspace_content/index.rst

 Create Content
 ========================

+This part of the manual is about how to use and create content in an existing workspace.

 The page icon opens the documents section.
 Here all content of a workspace is listed and managed.
 There are several content types available to store and manage data in a workspace: